Czechs question Germany's cross-border COVID claims | DW | 21.01.2021

 However, the evidence remains circumstantial and selective.
 Germany's highest rate of infection on January 19 was 220 kilometers (124 miles) west of Saxony's capital, Dresden, and 100 kilometers from the Czech border, in the Hildburghausen district in the center of the country.

-Spokesperson Zuzana Stichova suggests that the Czech Foreign Ministry understands the German concerns.
-However, she's frank in insisting that there's no evidence to pin the blame on Czechs.
+Spokesperson Zuzana Stichova told DW that the Czech Foreign Ministry understands the concerns voiced within Germany.
+However, she was frank in insisting that there is no evidence to pin the blame on Czechs.

 "It's no accident that the districts where the AfD enjoys particularly strong support have been hardest-hit by the virus, while the city of Leipzig, where the AfD does comparatively badly, has an infection rate of about a third of the state average," claims Klaus Neumann from the Hamburg Foundation for the Advancement of Research and Culture.